chantastic/reactcontext.com/README.md

 </Provider>
 ```

-That works fine with one Context but take care where multiple contetx apee
+Take care where multiple contexts are used.

 ```jsx
 const { Consumer: OrgConsumer, Provider: OrganizationProvider } = OrganizationContext;